AiX-im/NeutronTP/readme.md

  * NeutronTP utilizes tensor parallelism for distributed GNN training, eliminating cross-worker vertex dependencies by partitioning features instead of graph structures.
  * NeutronTP employs a generalized decoupling training method to separate NN operations from graph aggregation operations, significantly reducing communication volume and frequency in GNN tensor parallelism..
- * NeutronTP employs a memory-efficient subgraph scheduling strategy to support large-scale graph processing and overlap the communication and computation tasks.
+ * NeutronTP employs a memory-efficient subgraph scheduling strategy to support large-scale graph processing and overlap the communication and computation tasks.

 Currently, NeutronTP is under refactoring.
 We will release all features of NeutronOrch soon.